nuxt/nuxt/docs/3.api/1.composables/use-fetch.md

 It automatically generates a key based on URL and fetch options, provides type hints for request url based on server routes, and infers API response type.

 ::alert{type=warning}
-[`useFetch`](/docs/api/composables/use-fetch) is a composable meant to be called directly in a [Nuxt context](/docs/guide/going-further/nuxt-app#the-nuxt-context) scope.
+[`useFetch`](/docs/api/composables/use-fetch) is a composable meant to be called directly in the [Nuxt context](/docs/guide/going-further/nuxt-app#the-nuxt-context).
 It returns reactive composables and handles adding responses to the Nuxt payload so they can be passed from server to client without re-fetching the data on client side when the page hydrates.
 ::

 ## Type